 - A body condition score below 2 is too low.

 - The body condition score of all deer rising 2 years and over should be between 3 and 4.

 - During the rut, adult stags normally lose body condition.
-They can lose up to 30% of their body weight, dropping from condition score around 4 - 5 to 2 - 3.
-Immediately after the rut they should be fed well to ensure full recovery in early winter.
+They can lose up to 30% of their body weight, dropping from condition scores around 4 - 5 to 2 - 3.
+Immediately after the rut, they should be fed well to ensure full recovery in early winter.

 There is usually less pasture available in winter than deer require, so supplementary feeding may be necessary.

 The feed requirement of hinds during lactation in summer (November to March) more than doubles.
 If there isn’t enough pasture, high-quality supplements such as grain should be fed.